mxberner/Autodiff-Ocaml/Design.md

 ## Overview

-The project aims to implement automatic differentiation in OCaml.
+The project aims to implement **Automatic Differentiation** in OCaml.

 Automatic differentiation is an algorithm used to evaluate derivatives of functions expressed as a computer program.